-But is having these skills and being a good lawyer enough to guarantee success in the legal profession?
+According to some experts, having these skills and being a good lawyer are not enough to make you a successful lawyer.

 In theory, good lawyers should also be successful lawyers.
 But alas, many good lawyers struggle to make ends meet.
 It is the irony of the profession.

-Look around you, and you’ll find good lawyers who are sound in the theories, principles, and practice of the law.
-But some lawyers always themselves with worn-out apparels, and drive around in rickety vehicles.
+Look around you, and you’ll find good lawyers who are sound in the theories, principles, and practice of the law, but who adorn themselves with worn-out apparels, and drive around in rickety vehicles.
 (Don’t tell me these set of lawyers are allergic to good things).

 You’ll also find many lawyers whose knowledge and practice of the law we could describe as average, but who have learned the tips for building a successful legal career.

 Successful lawyers are not necessarily those with the best knowledge of the law.
 They, however, have mastered the art of attracting clients and charging proper fees.
 Successful lawyers therefore can afford lush offices, good clothes, shoes, cars, and other good things of life.

 Having the qualities of a good lawyer does not guarantee success in the legal profession.
 To succeed, you’ll need something more.

 Who is a Successful Lawyer?

 There are many definitions of success.
 We, however, refer to success as the achievement of a desired aim, fame, wealth, or social position.

 So what does it mean to succeed in the legal profession?
 Lawyers join the profession with the ultimate aim of attaining all the status and means that the legal profession gives.

 So if you know all the laws in the land but cannot earn good revenue and live decently, can it be seriously argued that you have succeeded?

 Some people have argued that revenue and material acquisitions shouldn’t be criteria for success.
 According to them, there is no definite amount of revenue that one should attain to be classified as successful.